Joanna Strong’s paintings explore aspects of the material world which evoke the intangible, addressing connections between appearance and meaning.

 Currently based in Toronto, Strong grew up in St. John’s, Newfoundland.
 She holds a BFA from the Nova Scotia College of Art & Design in Halifax and an MFA from the University of Waterloo.
 Her work has appeared in over 90 exhibitions, both solo and group, and is in collections across Canada, the US, Britain, France, Germany, and UAE.
 She is a three-time recipient of the Elizabeth Greenshields Foundation Award and two Newfoundland and Labrador Arts Council grants.

-The Entanglement series uses rubber bands as a source material to create detailed paintings of mysterious worlds, embodiments of resilience and elasticity, tension and complexity.
-They are the final result of a process of recycling these ephemera from daily life to construct unique spheres, each representative of a specific meaning.
-Landscape elements such as skies, snow, water, foliage and roads are suggested, and abstract ideas of entangled thoughts and feelings are given form.
+Strong’s well-known Entanglement series uses rubber bands as a source material to create detailed paintings of mysterious worlds, embodiments of resilience and elasticity, tension and complexity.
+A process of recycling ephemera from daily life leads to the creation and portrayal of unique spheres, each representative of a specific meaning.
+Landscape elements such as sky, snow, water, and roads are suggested, and abstract ideas of entangled thoughts are given form.

-Below you can see Joanna’s Instagram posts about her latest paintings, works in progress, upcoming shows, and other news.
+Below are social media posts about her latest paintings, upcoming shows, and other news.